odoo/documentation/accounting/bank/misc/interbank.rst

    :align: center

-That is because we did not import the bank statement confirming the departure and arrival of the money.
+That is because we did not import the bank statement confirming the receiving and sending of the money.
 It's thus necessary to import your bank statement and reconcile the payment with the correct bank statement line.
 Once you receive your bank statements click the **new statement** button of the corresponding bank to import them.